levy9527/nuxt-element-dashboard/README.md

 $ yarn

 # serve with hot reload at localhost:3000
-# using mock api
+# using mock api to develop
 $ yarn mock

-# 启动mock环境，使用mock接口开发，不需要登录
+# using mock api to develop which doesn't need login
 $ yarn mock:nologin

-# using backend api
+# using backend api to develop
 $ yarn dev

-# build for production and launch server
+# build for production
 $ yarn build
 ```